-Our aim is to provide a conducive environment and the company of friends over a weekend.
+Our aim of these London meditation retreat weekends is to provide a conducive environment and the company of friends over a weekend.
 We are not teachers, we will not dispense any advice or guidance on spiritual matters.
-We have extensive, personal experience of the meditation techniques and will give explanations regarding the techniques and some practical hints, but we want to keep this to a minimum as doing this will impact on our own meditation.
+We have extensive personal experience of the meditation techniques and will give explanations regarding the techniques and some practical hints.

 Speaking at a week long meditation retreat, OSHO says:

-The cost is only £125 for the 2-day weekend including food.
+The cost is only £150 for the weekend including food.

-Please read these directions, see the map at the bottom of the page, and for the final 100 yards of the journey do NOT rely only on your satnav.
+If driving to this London meditation retreat read these directions, see the map at the bottom of that page, and for the final 100 yards of the journey do NOT rely only on your satnav.
 Do!
 Not!
 Rely!
 On!
 Your!
 Satnav!, instead take these directions.

 The address is:

-Payment and enquiries, please see the contact page.
+For enquiries and to book, please see the Contact page.